marcomaroni-github/twitter-to-bluesky/README.md

 **We highly recommend trying to simulate the import first and import a small range of tweets, using the additional parameters documented below.**

-## Running the script

-You can run the script locally: `npm start` or `npm run start_log` to write an import.log file.

 ## License

 "Twitter To Bluesky" is published under the MIT license.